vanjac/voxel-editor/README.md

 ## Paint
 Using the Paint interface, faces can be painted with a Material and an Overlay.
 Materials are opaque, and Overlays are transparent and drawn on top of Materials.
 Both offer a selection of textures as well as solid colors.
 The paint can also be rotated and flipped.

 A special material is the "Sky" material.
 This provides a window into the sky -- since a map can't have any holes in it, this is the only way to see the sky.
+An interesting property of the Sky material is that it blocks everything behind it, giving you an unobstructed view of the sky.

 ## Objects